Cyber4tff/Rope/Home.md

 ### Occluder
 <img src="(https://github.com/Hillobar/Rope/assets/63615199/fd4a0d96-f3f7-4e9d-8407-c8c20d80f5a2" width="150">

-* Sets the amount of blur for the Top Mask (and consequently Side Masks)
+* Creates a mask of any objects that occlude the face.
+Good for auto masking hair.
+Not good for profile.
-* Scroll the mousewheel to change the strength (0% = no blur, 100% = high blur)
+* Click to toggle

 ### Mouth Parser
 <img src="https://github.com/Hillobar/Rope/assets/63615199/c0e5ecb4-2894-4593-86ba-24f39de588c4" width="150">

-* Sets the amount of blur for the Top Mask (and consequently Side Masks)
+* Creates a mask around the mouth from the original face and the swapped face.
+Good for talking.
+Not good for preserving likeness.
-* Scroll the mousewheel to change the strength (0% = no blur, 100% = high blur)
+* Click to toggle

 ### Threshhold
 <img src="https://github.com/Hillobar/Rope/assets/63615199/a9a472c3-9246-427b-814a-bbba661d9288" width="150">

-* Sets the amount of blur for the Top Mask (and consequently Side Masks)
+* Used by the swapper to determine if the Target Face matches any faces in the frame.
-* Scroll the mousewheel to change the strength (0% = no blur, 100% = high blur)
+* Scroll the mousewheel to change the strength (85% default, lower is stricter, higher is less restrictive).
+If you are swapping two or more different Target Faces and they sometimes switch around, lower the value until they are applying correctly.
+Click the button to toggle applying to all faces.

 ### Blur
 <img src="https://github.com/Hillobar/Rope/assets/63615199/d3e203e8-4561-4c3e-bdb3-cec6b01da954" width="150">

-* Sets the amount of blur for the Top Mask (and consequently Side Masks)
+* Sets the amount of blur for all of the masks
 * Scroll the mousewheel to change the strength (0% = no blur, 100% = high blur)